manosbatsis/restdude/README.md

 - Choose between Spring MVC or Spring Boot
 - Support a [3rd level](https://martinfowler.com/articles/richardsonMaturityModel.html#level3) RESTful API out of the box with [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)
+- Allow clients to use plain model-based REST or [JSON API 1.x](http://jsonapi.org/format)
 - Use a 3-tier architecture without the boilerplate with [restdude-mdd](restdude-mdd)
 - Annotate your models to configure API documentation, authorization, validation and auditing
 - Sleep better with built-in [error-management](restdude-error)